Maximize the value of your old IT equipment!

 - Oxfam: The reuse goes to Brussels.
 The proceeds are used to support the North-South operation.

-- Local Schools: If you wish to donate your old computers to local schools, Out Of Use ensures the prior destruction of the data and the necessary transportation (costs to be discussed).
+- Local schools: If you wish to donate your not so old computers to local schools, Out Of Use ensures the prior destruction of the data and the necessary transportation.
+Read more about our campaign SHARE-IT and help us close the digital divide in Belgium.

 (*) The calculation is based on a model from the Technical University of Berlin (Energie- und CO2-Bilanz von PCs - Relevanz für reuse Strategies, 2005) and a preparatory European study (TREN / D1 / 40-2005, Lot3, 2007).
 The model compares the environmental impact and energy consumption of the reuse of a computer over three years and the purchase of a new computer.
 Emission values for new production, distribution of the new product, operation, reconditioning, transport for reconditioning and recycling are included in the analysis.